ZigengHuang/SCTPipeline/README.md

 * If you want to customized medical domain features (Phase 2,Steps 8-10),you can choose option 5:Customized domain-specific features.

 ## Phase 1-1: Obtain RUCT by speech-to-text tools (Steps 1-3)
-* You use the "Phase 1-1_Whisper" file  to transcribe your recording audio to transcriptions based on whisper.
+* Recommend：You use the "Phase 1-1_Whisper" file  to transcribe your recording audio to transcriptions based on whisper.
 * Optional, you can use the "Phase 1-1_Feishu" file to transcribe your recording audio to transcriptions based on Feishu.

 ## Phase 1-2,2,3: Pre-segment/transcription processing agent/prompts(Steps 4-23)